United Kingdom VAT SERVICES

 Non-resident companies maybe need gov.uk vat registration in the UK without the form a local company.
 This is call as non-resident VAT trading.
 We can provide all of the necessary assistance to complete the VAT registration by using government gateway account.
 We can also advise you with regard to accurately and supporting documentation such as copy invoices & contracts.
 You may need to submit to the HMRC with your VAT registration form.

-FZCO Accountants is specialised in UK VAT registrations for non-UK located businesses.
+FZCO Accountants is specialised in UK VAT registration and filing for non-UK located businesses.
 It is determine by your business trade.
 It is not necessarily the country where your business resides.
 You may require to VAT registration.
 If your company goods storage in the United Kingdom, or trade internationally over the internet.

 We can help you for VAT registration.
 We can assist with the preparation and submission of your VAT returns.
 If you are a UK located business and you travel to another European Union member country on business.
 You may entitle to recover VAT amount on some of your expenditure.
 Each European country has different rules about which expenses are recoverable.
 The rules can be complex.